 If you aren’t the biggest fan of spinach, kale, and lettuce, there are some simple ways to sneak it into your meals.
 When you’re making a smoothie, you can add spinach to it without changing the taste.
 Your neutral-colored smoothie may turn bright green but that’s the only evidence of it that you will notice.

-If there’s one amazing source of nutrients, I think green tea would be it.
-I know when I drink it I notice an improvement in how I feel within half an hour of consuming it.
+If you had to choose one amazing source of nutrients, I think green tea would be your best choice.
+I know that when I drink some green tea I notice an improvement in how I feel within half an hour of consuming it.

-It has been suggested that if you drink four cups of green tea a day, it can help your body lose weight while also being anti-inflammatory and a great source of antioxidants.
+On top of being a great source of nutrients, green tea has plenty of other benefits, including being anti-inflammatory and a great source of antioxidants.
+Furthermore, it has been suggested that if you drink four cups of green tea a day, it can help your body lose weight.

-Berries offer anti-inflammatory benefits which help to reduce bloating in your body.
-Additionally, berries help with the regulation of your insulin levels which have a connection to the health of your metabolism.
+In addition to packing one heck of a punch to the taste buds, these little treats are exploding with benefits for your body that you may not even be aware of.
+In fact, berries offer anti-inflammatory benefits that helps to reduce bloating in your body.
+Moreover, berries help with the regulation of your insulin levels, which have a connection to the health of your metabolism.

 How many of us grew up eating oatmeal?
 I know that was a special treat my mother would make with cinnamon and apple cubes and I always enjoyed it.
 You can now enjoy it again knowing how amazing it is for your metabolism!